fxr256/fxr256.github.io/_posts/2023-06-20-dumb-front-ends.markdown

 Keeping the frontend thin allows us to spend most our [complexity budget](https://htmx.org/essays/complexity-budget/) on the backend.
 As the backend is the core of our application it should receive the most care to minimize complexity.

 ### Conclusion
 There are good reasons to use a thin frontend for in web development.
 When in doubt, we should put logic into the backend rather than in the frontend.
+If you liked this blog post, please share it with somebody.
+You can also follow me on [Twitter/X](https://twitter.com/fxr256).